 tailored tests offers students the chance to more readily demonstrate what they know, rather than what they don't know.

-Teachers will receive more detailed diagnostic information based on student ability, particularly the ability of students whose performance is in the higher and lower range of scores.
+Teachers will receive more detailed diagnostic information based on student performance, particularly students whose performance is in the higher and lower range of scores.

 Automated essay scoring

 research and practical trials, ACARA has selected an

 automated essay scoring system capable of marking the NAPLAN writing tests.